 Figure 3.
-Proportions of material originating from maintenance dredging, capital dredging, and unknown operations in the total amount of dredged material deposited at the Baltic Sea in 2020.
+Proportions of material originating from maintenance dredging, capital dredging, and unknown operations in the total amount of dredged material deposited at the Baltic Sea in 2021.

 Figure 4.
-Amount of the material originating from maintenance dredging, capital dredging, and unknown operations in total of the amount of dredged material deposited at the Baltic Sea in the period from 2013 to 2020.
+Amount of the material originating from maintenance dredging, capital dredging, and unknown operations in total of the amount of dredged material deposited at the Baltic Sea in the period from 2013 to 2021.

-Most material (56%) deposited at sea in 2020 originates from capital dredging which is considerably less than the proportion reported in 2019 (72%).
-Meanwhile the proportion of maintenance dredging in 2020 constitutes 44%.
+Most material (54%) deposited at sea in 2021 originates from capital dredging which follows the pattern from the previous year where 56% originated from capital dredging.
+Meanwhile the proportion of maintenance dredging in 2021 constitutes 46%.
 Prevailing of capital dredging over maintenance is a typical picture in the region except for the year 2016 when capital dredging activities were minimal (Figure 4).
 In 2013-14 the material of unknown origin constituted a remarkable part, since 2015 the percentage of the material of unknown origin reported by countries has been negligible (Fig. 4).

 Figure 5.
-Deposition of material from capital dredging operations by country for the period 2013-2020.
+Deposition of material from capital dredging operations by country for the period 2013-2021.

 Figure 6.
-Amount of material deposited from maintenance dredging operations by country for the period 2013-2020.
+Amount of material deposited from maintenance dredging operations by country for the period 2013-2021.

 The bar diagrams (Figures 5 and 6) illustrate the depositing of material produced by capital and maintenance dredging activities per country.
-The diagrams show that a large amount of dredged material deposited at sea in 2020 was produced by capital dredging in Russia, Denmark, Poland and Sweden.
-As regard to maintenance dredging the largest volume of deposited material was produced by Russia, Lithuania and Latvia.
+The diagrams show that a large amount of dredged material deposited at sea in 2021 was produced by capital dredging in Lithuania, Poland and Denmark.
+As regard to maintenance dredging the largest volume of deposited material was produced by Poland, Latvia and Russia.